12 and 13 October 2019

 The races will be governed by the rules as defined in The Racing Rules of Sailing 2017 – 2020 (RRS), the prescriptions of the RYA, the Sailing Instructions, this Notice of Race and the rules of the Class Association.

-Eligible boats may be entered by completing the entry form and by paying the entry fee of £10.00 for 1 day or £15 for 2 days.
+Eligible boats may be entered by completing the entry form and by paying the entry fee of £10.00 for one event or £15 for both.